-An API Gateway is the programming element that orchestrates and coordinates how various requests are processed in a microservice architecture.
+An API Gateway (a key part of API management) is the programming element that orchestrates and coordinates how various requests are processed in a microservice architecture.
 It sits at the front of the API and acts as a single entry point into a system allowing multiple APIs to function cohesively and offer a smooth experience to the user.
 Typically, an API Gateway handles a request by invoking several microservices and aggregating the results to identify the best path.
 And since a gateway is responsible for protocol translations, using an API kind of front-end programming is vitally essential for computer applications (clients) that are built with microservices that utilize multiple, disparate APIs.

 An API Gateway features an HTTP server where routes are associated with a FaaS function or a microservice.
 When the API Gateway receives a request, it checks up to see which services are needed and combines them to form a synchronous experience for the user.
 It maps the request’s parameters to the input arguments of the service or function, to establish a high starting point.
 The most critical role of the API Gateway is to facilitate reliable processing of all API calls.
 Additionally, it also helps to provide enterprise-grade security, design API specs, and manage APIs centrally.

 Since developers are required to update the API Gateway when a new microservice is added or removed, it is vitally essential for the updating process to be as lightweight as possible.
 Therefore, when evaluating API gateways, developers should consider which outstanding features that have been added by the vendor to differentiate their product from the rest.

 Additional Tasks are implemented on the API Gateway